Suresh-Ramakrishna/FlatBuffers/README.md

 ## FlatBuffers
 In order to use Flat buffers, we need to first define a schema in a .fbs file.
 Once we have the schema ready, we need to compile the .fbs file using a **flatc** compiler to generate a code based on the language of choice.
 In our case, it's CSharp.
+> You can download the flatc release from https://github.com/google/flatbuffers/releases

 ## Compiler command
 flatc generates a .cs file which contains classes that can be used within our program.